 What Is Credit Card Churning?

-Credit card churning is a process where individuals seek to take advantage of the lucrative sign-on bonus, and introductory bonus point offers many premium credit cards feature.
-A churner is a person who frequently signs up for these rewards cards in order to gain the initial rewards points, only to cancel the card and move on to the next fantastic offer from another card.
-Card churning is similar in some regards to the grazers found in supermarkets.
-Grazers – or people who wander the market looking for samples – always enjoy the freebies, but never seem willing to pay for their meal.
-Churners are essentially the same, and major card issuers and banks often view card churners in the same light that the manager of your local grocery store sees grazers: the consensus is that they are nuisances.
+Card churning is similar to the grazers found in supermarkets in some regards.
+Grazers – or people who wander the market looking for samples – always enjoy the freebies but never seem willing to pay for their meal.
+Similarly, churning is akin to “extreme couponing,” maximizing savings using multiple coupons and manufacturer rebates.
+Churners are essentially the same, and major card issuers and banks often view card churners in the same light that your local grocery store manager sees grazers or extreme couponers: the consensus is that they are nuisances.

 The Benefits of Churning